 Next, a basic rectangular microstrip patch antenna is designed as shown in Figure 2 based on the calculation values obtained from the Equations (1)-(7) as listed below [14].
-The dimensions of the antenna have been tabulated in Table 3 and the antenna has been designed in CST software to achieve the 2.4 GHz frequency.
-However, the frequency was not achieved at 2.4 GHz because the formulas did not counter the other losses instead of just the substrate material.
+The dimensions of antenna have been tabulated in Table 3 and the antenna has been designed in CST software to achieve the 2.4 GHz frequency.
+However, the frequency was not achieved at 2.4 GHz due to the formulas didn't counter other losses instead of the substrate material.
 Therefore, the dimensions of the basic antenna have been optimized until the operating frequency is resonant at 2.4 GHz as shown in Table 3.